jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <action idref="web_site" />
             </action-group>

-*Listing 37: Action groups and action references for Explorer*

 This part of the configuration adds a “Web Site” menu item to the browse menu, the “more” menu, and the document details screen.
 It also adds the “Web Enable” and “Web Disable” to the document details screen.